gaujip/terraform-28Nov-02Dec-2022/Day1/README.md

 </pre>

 ## Using your Azure Pass
 This requires an existing Azure account.
+In case you don't have an azure account, you can create one here https://azure.microsoft.com/en-in/get-started/azure-portal/

+You may refer the procedure to claim your azure pass at below URL
 <pre>
 https://www.microsoftazurepass.com/Home/HowTo?Length=5
 </pre>